phnmnl/container-midcor/README.md

 ## Description

 “midcor.R” is an “R”-program that performs a primary analysis of isotopic isomers (isotopomers) distribution obtained by Gas Cromatography coupled with Mass Spectrometry (GCMS).
 The aim of this analysis is to have a correct distribution of isotopes originated from substrates that are artificially enriched with specific isotopes (usually 13C).
-To this end the program performs a correction for natural occurring isotopes and also correction for “impurities” of the assay media that give peaks overlapping with the spectra of analyzed labeled metabolites.
+To this end the program performs a correction for naturally occurring isotopes and also correction for “impurities” of the assay media that give peaks overlapping with the spectra of analyzed labeled metabolites.
 This program offers two ways of corrections of “impurities” resulted from overlapping the assayed mass isotopomer distribution with peaks produced either by unknown metabolites in the media, or by different fragments produced by the assayed metabolite.
+The rsult of such a correction is saved using the format convenient for including into the database Metabolights.
+<p> In addition to this main functionality Midcor docker container is supplemented by functions that prepare the corrected mass isotopomer distributions (MID) of metabolites for the simulation of MID dynamics with our software Isodyn.
+These functions transform the format of output file to make it convenient for manual selection of good samples, and, for selected samples, calculate the mean and standard deviation for the peaks of MID.
+These values are used then for simulation with Isodyn.</p>

 ## Key features